 Within this context, children who may be alleged perpetrators should also be assessed to understand the impact of contextual issues on their safety and welfare.

 Assessments of children in such cases should consider the individual needs and vulnerabilities of each child.
 They should look at the parental capacity to support the child, including helping the parents and carers to understand any risks and support them to keep children safe and assess potential risk to the child.

-These interventions should focus on addressing both child and family and these wider environmental factors, which are likely to be a threat to the safety and welfare of a number of different children who may or may not be known to Children’s Social Care.
+These interventions should focus on addressing both child and family and these wider environmental factors, which are likely to be a threat to the safety and welfare of a number of different children who may or may not be known to Children's Social Care.
 Effective information sharing and intelligence gathering is crucial in developing effective coordinated multi-agency responses.

 5.10 The Current Situation

 Having considered the history, the social worker needs to explore the current situation for the child and family.
 The social worker should use the three elements of the Framework for the Assessment of Children in Need and Their Families to structure their assessment activity.
 The three main areas that the social worker needs to consider are:

 - Parenting Capacity;

 These three areas contain within them a number of sub-elements.
 These are explained in the Department of Health and Social Care guidance extremely well and social workers need to be aware of these and why they are important.